ansys/pyansys-heart/doc/source/contributing.rst

 Post issues
 -----------
-Use the `PyAnsys Heart Issues <https://github.com/ansys/pyansys-heart/issues>`_ page to submit questions, report bugs, and request new features.When possible, you should use these issue templates:
+Use the `PyAnsys Heart Issues <https://github.com/ansys/pyansys-heart/issues>`_ page to submit questions, report bugs, and request new features.
+When possible, you should use these issue templates:

 * Bug, problem, error: For filing a bug report